#70: Cedar Cottage Park

 2650 Clark Drive

-Reopening in early October after extensive renovations and therefore coming in right under our line to be reviewed this year, Cedar Cottage is a redesigned park done right.
+Reopening in early October 2020 after extensive renovations, Cedar Cottage is a redesigned park done right.

 There’s a bit too much noise from Knight Street (there’s always a bit too much noise from Knight), and the lack of covered area reflects a continued stubbornness on the city to acknowledge that it rains five months straight in this neck of the woods, and a gazebo or dry patio area once in a while would be nice.